jessonfoo/p001/week_3/3_manipulating_js_objects_solo_challenge/readme.md

 }
 ```

-You will find driver code in the gist you forked.
+You will find driver code in the `my_solution.js` file associated with this challenge.
 Run the code either
 from the command line using Node.js or by pasting the code of this
 entire file into your browser console.
 All tests will log `true`
 in the console when they pass--`false`, otherwise.